greenteaisgreat/intuitive-ticketing/README.md

-# ticketing-app
+# I.T.
+(Intuitive Ticketing)

-A ticketing application built using Next.js
+This ticketing application was built with Next.js and the new Next.js Router.
+The database is powered by MongoDB on Atlas.